Second Trimester Exercise Tips: Benefits, Precautions & Warning Signs

 Heart Rate Monitoring

-Monitoring your heart rate while exercise is an important safety precaution.
+Monitoring your heart rate while exercising is an important safety precaution.
 The goal is to keep your heart rate within a healthy range, often between 60% and 70% of your maximal heart rate.
 This ensures that you work out at an intensity that promotes cardiovascular health without overexertion.
-Because pregnancy alters your cardiovascular system, it's critical to listen to your body and reduce the intensity of your workouts if you feel tired or dizzy.
-Always consult your healthcare practitioner to identify the best heart rate zone for your specific health.
+Because pregnancy alters your cardiovascular system, it's critical to and reduce the intensity of your workouts if you feel tired or dizzy.
+Always consult your healthcare practitioner to identify the best heart rate zone for you.

 Customised Plans (Prenatal Exercise)